 Accordions can be used for structuring information and making it more accessible.
 They vertically stack headers that can be clicked to reveal or hide their content.
 You can drag the tab block to the section you want on your page from the block inserter, or add the block from any “+” sign on your canvas.

 When you select the accordion block, you will see a toolbar on top of it, with several basic editing options.
-In a previous chapter, we explained the common editing options for all blocks.
+In a previous chapter, we explained the common editing options for all the Kubio blocks.
 In the case of the accordion block, here are the ones that apply: positioning, duplicate, insert before, insert after, and remove block.
+In the PRO plan, the copy style, paste style and link, and paste style are also available.

 Accordion block: customizations within the block editing panel